akamlani/cooperhewitt/README.md

 - the sequence in which visitors visit artworks in a given day
 - how often visitors tag within a given span (currently configured for 10m intervals)
 - Influential Artworks based on votes of importance (Directed Graph)
-- Are their groups of visitors attracted to exhibitions
 - Are similar artworks not part of an exhibition getting attention
 - Are certain Locations {Rooms, Spots, Floors} being visited and is their a pattern to them
 - Can visitors be classified into groups based on their tagging behavior and what they tag